djackerick/rargui/README.md

 ```

+## Fourth: Just double-click the rargui.py file

-## Fourth: You can help me by just donating here:
+## Fifth: You can help me by just donating here:

 USD-T (Tron):
 ```bash